danstafford/danstafford.github.io/docs/using-curl-for-testing-api-requests.md

 and [Paw](https://paw.cloud/) that are easy to use, cleanly designed, and full of useful features.
 Curl is not a direct replacement for these products, but it is a useful tool that has some advantages.
 Using curl to test API requests is fast and straightforward.
 As a command line tool, curl allows API requests to be made directly from your computer and in a format that can easily can be copied and shared.
-And unlike some API testing products, there is no cost, signup, or extraneous functionality.
+Unlike some API testing products, there is no cost, signup, or extraneous functionality.

 ## Prerequisites